FelixFourcolor/noteblock-generator/README.md

     // If the time signature is 3/4, and we want to be able to play 16th notes,
     // the number of steps in a bar is 12.
     // Default value is 16, that is, 4/4 time and the ability to play 16th notes.
-    // See Generation section for how this value affects the build.
+    // See the Generation section for how this value affects the build.
     "delay": [how many redstone ticks between each step],
     // Must be from 1 to 4, default value is 1.
-    // For reference, if time is 16 and delay is 1, it is equivalent to
-    // the tempo "quarter note = 150 bpm"
+    // For reference, if time is 16 and delay is 1, it is equivalent to quarter note = 150 bpm.
     "beat": [how many steps in a beat],
     // Does not affect the build, but is useful for writing notes (explained later).
     // Default value is 1.